 In monolithic applications the developer has to keep the concept of the server in view at all times.
 The nature of using a contained microservice allows for various functions to be run in parallel without affecting performance.
 So long as each microservice is written to be computationally efficient, a developer doesn’t need to focus on the servers.

 Imagine working at a large news organization, and having the ongoing problem of image resizing across dozens of web properties.
 A resizing microservice would allow any engineer in the org to add the resizing service to the code they’re working on with a simple API call.

-Data Scientists often work in Python or R, while the platform team may be in Scala or Java.
+Data scientists often work in Python or R, while the platform team may be in Scala or Java.
+In a monolith, each piece needs to be integrated together in the same language.
 Because microservices communicate via API it opens up the possibilities for interoperability.
-Various open-source and cloud-based services are emerging to automate the DevOps, often called Function as a Service or FaaS.
+Various open-source and cloud-based systems are emerging to automate the DevOps, often called Function as a Service or FaaS.